jonathandfitzgerald/jonathandfitzgerald.github.io/_posts/2016-06-10-genres-and-nuance.md

 ---

 When I began my work with the Viral Texts Project, I was tasked with coming up with a computational way to assign genres to our texts.
 It seems foolish to admit now, a year into the project, that back then I imagined a kind of "one-click" solution.
 I believed my own elevator pitch explanation of the work, that I could show a few examples of each genre to the computer, and then send it off on its way to find me the rest.
-It has not been that easy.
+It has not been that easy.<!--more-->

 In a forthcoming paper that I'll be presenting at the [Keystone DH](http://keystonedh.network/2016/){:target="_blank"} conference at the University of Pittsburgh later this month I explain my process, and I plan to post that paper here after the conference, so I'll forego the details of its inner-workings.
 Suffice it to say that the real innovation (with due credit to [Ben Schmidt](http://bookworm.benschmidt.org/posts/2015-09-14-Classifying_genre.html){:target="_blank"}) is that rather than use words as the classifiers, I'm using topics derived from topic modelling the corpus.